newell/newell.github.io/projects/ebaz4205/index.md

 ## Conclusion

 By integrating the EBAZ4205 Zynq-SoC board with the AD9834 module through ARTIQ, I’ve been able to generate precise waveforms and experiment with phase modulation.
-While this post mainly focuses on phase modulation, the AD9834 also supports frequency modulation (FM), which adds even more versatility to this setup.
 The combination of the low-cost Zynq board and the flexibility of ARTIQ provides a powerful platform for waveform generation and signal processing.